Jayden Joseph

-Jayden Joseph (born 29 April 2006) is an English professional footballer who plays as a winger for Tranmere Rovers, on loan from Leicester City.
+Jayden Kyle Joseph (born 29 April 2006) is an English professional footballer who plays as a full-back and winger for club Leicester City.

 Career

-After playing for Manchester City and Leicester City, Joseph moved on loan to Tranmere Rovers in August 2025.
+Joseph was born in Huddersfield.
+Following a spell with the Manchester City Academy, Joseph joined Leicester City aged sixteen, signing a first professional contract in August 2024.

+On 19 August 2025, Joseph joined League Two club Tranmere Rovers on a season-long loan.
 He made his first start on 10 September 2025, appearing in the EFL Trophy, and scored his first goal for the club on 13 September 2025.
 It was his first senior goal on his first-ever league start.
+On 1 January 2026, he extended his loan until the end of the season.

+On 15 August 2026, he scored on his league debut for Leicester City.
+In September he extended his contract with Leicester to 2030.